-Excellent Reviews to Match Excellent Box Office
+Excellent Reviews To Match Excellent Box Office

 For all of these reasons, the show has been accumulating much buzz since even before it began previews on February 14, 2015.
 Particularly noteworthy were the first few weeks of box office reports, which showed that the production brought in over 100% of the show’s gross potential in each of the three first weeks.

 Review Round Up

 David Rooney in The Hollywood Reporter acknowledges that the writing’s episodic nature is not its strongest point, and yet he deems the vignettes to be linked in an elegant fashion.
 Robert Kahn from NBC New York calls the show “exquisite,” pondering over the Queen’s “grace” and Mirren’s excellent performance.
 Matt Windman of AM New York gave it three stars out of four, finding the play a bit choppy but fascinating.

-Excellent Box Office that May Show Signs of Tapering Off
+Excellent Box Office That May Show Signs Of Tapering Off

-brought in over 100% of its gross potential.
+In the first three weeks of performances, The Audience brought in over 100% of its gross potential.
 In the first incomplete week of two performances, that percentage was 111.21%, and the following two weeks of seven performances each brought in 102.63% and 106.74% of the gross potential, the last of these showing a weekly gross of $1,090,479.

 The most likely explanation for this is that the last of these performances was the show’s opening night, for which most tickets are complimentary for guests of the production.
 Therefore, it is too early to say whether the show’s box office is tapering off, or whether it has just taken a slight dip to regain its footing the following week.